ankandalui/ankandalui/README.md

 ## Who Am I

 I’m Ankan, a developer focused on building real-world applications using full-stack development and AI.
-I enjoy creating systems that are not just functional but scalable and impactful.
+I enjoy creating systems that are scalable, impactful, and actually useful.

 I work on projects like AI-powered voice assistants, mock interview systems, job platforms with salary prediction, and intelligent health systems.
-I prefer solving real problems rather than building clone projects.
+I prefer solving real problems instead of building clone projects.

 ---